-- (b) Medical Services Plan one hundred percent (100%) of the monthly premium. - (c) Effective January 1, 2000 dental coverage increase fifty percent (50%) of major dental services to one hundred percent (100%) of major dental services.
-Dental care benefits plan (one hundred percent [100%] of coverage of basic dental services and one hundred percent [100%] of the major dental services) one hundred percent (100%) of monthly premium.
+- (b) Medical Services Plan one hundred percent (100%) of the monthly premium. - (c) Dental care benefits plan (one hundred percent [100%] of coverage of basic dental services and one hundred percent [100%] of the major dental services) one hundred percent (100%) of monthly premium.

-Orthodontic coverage shall be provided to employees and dependants at fifty percent (50%) coverage to a lifetime maximum of one thousand five hundred dollars (\$1,500.00) per employee or dependant.
+Orthodontic coverage shall be provided to employees and dependants at fifty percent (50%) coverage to a lifetime maximum of three thousand dollars (\$3,000.00) per employee or dependant.